STMicroelectronics/st-mems-ispu/README.md

 # ISPU - intelligent sensor processing unit

-This repository provides examples, tutorials, and other development resources for the **ISPU**, a dedicated ultralow-power, high-performance, programmable core, able to execute real-time processing directly inside the sensor.
+This repository provides examples, tutorials, firmware, and other development resources for the **ISPU**, a dedicated ultralow-power, high-performance, programmable core, able to execute real-time processing directly inside the sensor.

 The ISPU allows implementing algorithms written in C code running directly inside the sensor instead of on an application processor, enabling consistent reduction in power consumption, latency, and cost.
 Any type of algorithm can be implemented, from artificial intelligence to signal processing.